climatiq/Open-Emission-Factors-DB/ID_STRUCTURE_GUIDANCE.md

 - **Machinery**
 - **Office equipment**

-This category is for estimating the CO2 equivalent emissions incurred through expenditure on equipment.
+These categories are for estimating the CO2 equivalent emissions incurred through expenditure on equipment.

 `[category e.g. "office_equipment"]-type_[e.g. "office_supplies_not_paper"]`
 \